gcornetta/gwWrapper/README.md

 <p align="justify">Deploying the Fab Lab infrastructure in an enterprise network that is not managed by you, could result particularly challenging.
 More specifically, in our case:
   <ul>
     <li>The Pi-Gateway has no direct Internet access necessary to reach the Cloud Hub infrastructure.</li>
-    <li>The Cloud Hub is tightly integrated with AWS managed services and uses <b>Route 53</b> for name resolution (DNS).
-Unfortunately,
+    <li><p align="justify">
-        this service is not visible from the VPN tunnel; thus, a lightweight DNS service must be deployed on the cloud side of the infrastructure to resolve network names into IP addresses</li>
+        The Cloud Hub is tightly integrated with AWS managed services and uses <b>Route 53</b> for name resolution (DNS).
+Unfortunately, this service is not visible from the VPN tunnel; thus, a lightweight DNS service must be deployed on the cloud side of the infrastructure to resolve network names into IP addresses,</p></li>
-    <li>HA-Proxy, that is used to load balance the incoming requests among the services deployed on the cloud infrastructure, cannot
+    <li><p align="justify">
-        work as a forward proxy; thus, it is necessary to the deploy on the cloud end also a lightweight proxy service in order to forward to the internet the requests coming from the Pi-Gateway.</li>
+        HA-Proxy, that is used to load balance the incoming requests among the services deployed on the cloud infrastructure, cannot work as a forward proxy; thus, it is necessary to the deploy on the cloud end also a lightweight proxy service in order to forward to the internet the requests coming from the Pi-Gateway.</p></li>
   </ul>
 </p>